Spectral embedding of weighted graphs: Proofs for size-adjusted Chernoff information

-In this section, we demonstrate the effects of an affine transformation with $a > 0$ and $b > 0$ on the dimension $d$ and signature $(p,q)$ of a weighted stochastic block model.
-Analysis for other affine transformations leads to slight variations of the following results.
+We demonstrate the possible effects an affine transformation may have on the signature of a stochastic block model with dimension $d$ and signature $(p,q)$.
+We focus on affine transformations with $a > 0$ and $b > 0$ although a similar analysis for other affine transformations leads to slight variations of the following results.

 Consider a weighted stochastic block model with full rank block mean matrix $\m{B}$ with signature $(p,q)$ and let $\lambda_i (\m{B})$ denote the $i^\mathrm{th}$ smallest eigenvalue of $\m{B}$.
 The signature of $\m{B}$ implies that $\lambda_1 (\m{B}), \ldots, \lambda_q (\m{B}) < 0$ and $\lambda_{q+1} (\m{B}), \ldots, \lambda_{p+q} (\m{B}) > 0$, since $\m{B}$ is full rank, no eigenvalues are exactly zero.